How the Sign Maker Made Signs Up To the 18th Century

-Signs as an Art Form; the Sign Maker of the 17th, 18, and 19th Centuries
+The Art Form – 17th, 18, and 19th Centuries

-While a sign maker might make some signs fancy, and others plain, sign maker technology didn’t change dramatically in the 19th century, although one type of sign that a sign maker could make other than wooden signs, has existed since possibly before this time were cast metal letters, particularly bronze.
-Due to the cost of bronze, the average sign maker probably didn’t do metal castings, and businesses were more able to afford a sign maker to paint a wooden sign than to pay really big bucks for cast metal signs or plaques.
+While one might make some displays fancy, and others plain, the technology didn’t change dramatically in the 19th century, although one type could make other than from wooden items, has existed since possibly before this time were cast metal letters, particularly bronze.
+Due to the cost of bronze, the average producer probably didn’t do metal castings, and businesses were more able to afford to paint a wooden sign than to pay really big bucks for cast metals or plaques.

-However, with the introduction of electricity in the late 18th century, it was only a matter of time before an enterprising electrician would become a sign maker and completely change the sign industry.
+However, with the introduction of electricity in the late 18th century, it was only a matter of time before an enterprising electrician would become a sign maker and completely change the industry.

 In Part 3, I’m going to back up chronologically and talk about printing, from papyrus to Gutenberg to the desktop printer.
 Until next time, remember, the world knows where it’s going because of us sign makers!
-Click this, http://www.visigraph.com/, if you want to see one.